jiahehou525/MATCHA-CT/README.md

 ## 📢 Code Release Status

-**📋 Current Status**: This repository currently contains the project documentation and basic framework structure.

 **🔄 Full Code Release**: The complete implementation, including training scripts, model weights, and evaluation tools, will be released upon paper acceptance.

 **📝 Paper Status**: Our paper is currently under review.
 We will update this repository with the full codebase once the review process is complete.